Frequently Asked Questions

 Please note that there are a few limitations to idle time detection:

-- Timing only looks for keyboard and mouse activities in determining idleness.
+- Timing only looks for keyboard and mouse activity in determining idleness.
 When you use either, the timer resets.

-- We try to detect when an app keeps your Mac awake (e.g. when watching a video) and disable idle tracking in this case.
+- We try to detect when an app keeps your Mac awake (e.g. when watching a video, having a video call or some other app using e.g. the microphone) and disable idle tracking in this case.

 This also applies to e.g. giving presentations and using an app in full-screen mode.

 - Correspondingly, some apps intended to prevent your Mac from going to sleep (e.g. Caffeine) will also prevent idle detection.